kahi-framework/kahi-ui.nbn.dev/content/docs/utilities/intersectionrender.md

 > **NOTE**: The REPL runs on your Browser, so this will always render anyway.

-By default, `IntersectionRender` will never whenever in SSR environments.
+By default, `IntersectionRender` will never render when running in SSR environments.
 You can change it to always render in those environments via the `fallthrough` property.

 ```svelte repl IntersectionRender Fallthrough
 <script>